xn0px90/awesome-qubes-os/README.md

 ### Wireguard

-- [Mullvad VPN (FE36 + WG)](https://mullvad.net/en/help/wireguard-on-qubes-os/) - Privacy-first VPN provider's guide for Qubes OS.
+- [Mullvad VPN (FE38 + WG)](https://mullvad.net/en/help/wireguard-on-qubes-os/) - Privacy-first VPN provider's guide for Qubes OS.
 This guide bears an optimal method for setting up a WG ProxyVM (i.e `sys-vpn`); you may substitute out Mullvad's WG configuration files in place of your own.
-- [WireGuard](https://github.com/Qubes-Community/Contents/tree/master/docs/wireguard) - WireGuard: fast, modern, secure VPN tunnel.

 ### OpenVPN